shovanmaity/metacontroller-by-example/basic/go/readme.md

 EOF
 ```

-Check `Pong` is created or not and validate the `spec.message`. `Pong` cr will be created in the same namespace in which `Ping` cr is present.
+Check the `Pong` cr and validate the message. `Pong` cr will be created in the same namespace in which `Ping` cr is present.
 ```bash
 kubectl get pong -A
 kubectl get pong -A -o=jsonpath='{range .items[*]}{@.spec.message}{"\n"}{end}'